Free Scaling Retail Business Guide

 • Adalo is a platform for creating interactive applications for mobile devices and the web in a drag-and-drop interface.
 The application has a payment system and tracking user actions.

-• Wix is a website builder without the need for code.
+• Wix is an AI website builder without the need for code.
 You can create a product from a template or from scratch.

 Advantages of Zero Code